Half-Cent Sales Tax Projects

 Challenge

-Expand the sidewalk network to include sidewalks on major roadways with an emphasis on areas within a two-mile radius of schools and to provide sidewalks with direct connections between major roadways in a timely manner.
+Expand the sidewalk network to include sidewalks on major roadways with an emphasis on areas within a 2-mile radius of schools and to provide sidewalks with direct connections between major roadways in a timely manner.

-Solution & Benefits
+Solution and Benefits

 Repaving